rmajidul/EuKosmos/README.md

 All your papers, notes, and data load immediately from the synced JSON files.

 > **Tip:** Add `vnotebook/` to your sync service's ignore list (`.dropboxignore`, `.gitignore`, etc.) to avoid syncing the virtual environment itself — it's large and machine-specific.
-Recreate it with `python3 -m venv vnotebook && source vnotebook/bin/activate && pip install ics` on each machine.
+Recreate it with `python3 -m venv vnotebook && source vnotebook/bin/activate && pip install icalendar python-dateutil` on each machine.

 ---